annotell/public-docs/docs-src/docs/dataset-exploration/prediction-format.md

   }
 }
 ```
 The value for `frame_properties.timestamp` (measured in ms, recommended to set to `0` for non-sequence data) will be used for matching each predicted frame to the relevant annotated frame, and must therefore match the scene that has been annotated.
-We recommend that `frame_id` (a string) follows the `frame_id` used to describe the underlying scene, although `frame_properties.timestamp` will take precendence in case of mismatch.
+We recommend that `frame_id` (a string) follows the `frame_id` used to describe the underlying scene, although `frame_properties.timestamp` will take precedence in case of mismatch.
 In case of non-sequence data, a good choice for `frame_id` is `"0"`.
 The values for `frame_properties.external_id` and `frame_properties.stream` will be resolved automatically if left empty as shown.

 The key `objects` in turn contains key-value pairs, where each such pair is basically an object in that frame.
 Note that there is the key `objects` in each frame, as well as in the root.
 They describe basically the same objects, but the information that is potentially time-varying (i.e. frame-specific, such as coordinates) belongs to the frame, whereas static information (such as the object class) belongs in the root.
 The object keys (strings) are arbitrary, but must match the keys in the different `objects` if they are describing the same object.